 After you work out, eat IMMEDIATELY!
 After a work out, your body is depleted, and is looking for building materials (anabolic state).
 If it cannot find the building materials through food, it will start breaking down muscle tissue (catabolic state).
 Eating after a work out helps you maintain all of your gains, as well as increase your metabolism.

-Posted 9 years ago by CET
+Posted 1 decade ago by CET

 I'd love to hear a real professional chime in one this; but, here's what I've been learned so far: